jpkey/dockerized-owncloud/README.md

   - usage: 5_backup.sh </path/to/your/backup/destination>
     - creates compressed archive of your owncloud installation (the docker way)
     - creates a sql dump of the database

+- **current additions**
+    1) configure php application server to use system cron instead of ajax cron upon user request
+      - call script ./6_install_additions.sh additions/add_system_cron.sh ct_php5
+      - run: source 0_configure.sh
+      - run: sudo sed -i "/CONFIG = array (/a 'overwritewebroot' => '/owncloud'," $OC_INSTALL_DIR/config/config.php
+      - now you can go to the admin console of your owncloud installation and check:
+         (x) Cron
+         Use system's cron service to call the cron.php file every 15 minutes.
+      - refresh the page and you're good to go

+  - additions are more specific to your installation therefore you have to adjust variables and paths within your additions as they are executed within a container scope, but you can of course use the container environment variables in the additions scripts
+  - call script ./6_install_additions.sh <additions/my_addition.sh> <container_[name|id]>

 # owncloud
 - owncloud directory in container: /var/www/owncloud